yao-pkg/pkg-fetch/README.md

 - GPG-signed hashes are available in [Releases](https://github.com/yao-pkg/pkg-fetch/releases)
   - Easy to spot a compromise.
 - `pkg-fetch` package on npm is strictly permission-controlled
-  - Only authorized Vercel employees can push new revisions to npm.
+  - Only @robertsLando can push new revisions to npm.

 ## Contributing Updates to Patches